Swejal-13/higgsfield-clone/README.md

 # Higgsfield Clone - 8x Assignment

-A full-stack educational recreation of the Higgsfield AI creative platform, built as a 8x assignment.
+A full-stack educational recreation of the Higgsfield AI as Forge a creative platform, built as a 8x assignment.

 ## Live Demo